LeoCommon/documentation/docs/full_setup/full_setup_guide.md

 ### C&C Server Setup

-- Clone the LeoCommon Server Project (TODO: upload) and follow the install instructions in the README of the project.
+- Clone the [LeoCommon Server Project](https://github.com/LeoCommon/server)  and follow the install instructions in the README of the project.
 (The following steps are just a summary of the projects README.)
 - Install the virtual environment and install the python-requirements.
 - Install nginx & certbot.
 - Install screen. (optional)